Good Will Hunting (1997)

 Skylar: You're afraid of me!
 You're afraid that I won't love you back!
 Fuck it, I wanna give it a shot!
 At least I'm honest with you.

-Skylar: Maybe we could go out for coffee sometime?
+Skylar: [before leaving the bar to catch up with his friends] Maybe we could go out for coffee sometime?

-Will: Great, or maybe we could go somewhere and just eat a bunch of caramels.
+Will: Great, or maybe we could get together and just eat a bunch of caramels.

 Will: When you think about it, it's just as arbitrary as drinking coffee.